Best Insoles for all Shoes: Dr Mark Cucuzzella, champion endurance runner, running coach, running shoe shop owner.

 The whole concept of minimal shoes is to give the runner an experience similar to what they would get if they were actually barefoot.
 A primary goal is to get the athletes in the least amount of shoe that is safe for them today and gradually reduce the shoe as the foot strengthens

 One of the main benefits about being truly barefoot is maximizing proprioception, the valuable sensorimotor information we receive from the foot/ground interface.
 The foot’s dense proprioceptive system plays a critical role in the activation and efficiency of muscles controlling gait, posture and alignment.
 When we introduce a layer between the sole of the foot and the ground we add a layer of sensory insulation.
-So, let’s look at the role of a critically important aspect of the shoe – the insole layer, the layer that is in contact with the foot.
+For many runners going barefoot is not an option they would like, so if you are going to wear a shoe let’s look at the role of a critically important aspect of the shoe – the insole layer, the layer that is in contact with the foot.